A Hub for Service Opportunities at MCLA and abroad

 Pathways: Visit with local teenagers and people considering applying to college to talk to them about the application process, and what college life is like.
 Share your story, answer questions, and provide a real first hand perspective of what college is really like.
 Meets at various times around the semester.

 Write Stuff: An afterschool program that brings college students together with local 4th through 6th graders to engage with and learn about creative writing.
 This program aims to inspire youth to pursue writing as a passion and not just an academic requirement.
 This program meets Wednesdays from 3:00 pm - 4:45 pm.
-No prior creative writing experience is required!volunteer application
+No prior creative writing experience is required!

 |Spencer Moser (He/Him)

 Director – Office of Civic and Community Engagement

 Coordinator – Office of Civic and Community Engagement and Advisor to Student Government